BACK

 enum state management

 It is possible to declare field in enum, so the state of each enum constant must be saved.
-FilePersistence#storedEnum, or setup by properties file, and DataAccessSession#setEnumState are made to manage this case.
+IFilePersistence#storedMutableEnum, see IFilePersistence#storedImmutableEnum or setup by properties file.
+The storedMutableEnum and storedImmutableEnum are accessible throught IDataAccessSession interface.

 /* must inform file persistence manager of enum class stored